Canon EOS R1 Review

 If the subject is not in focus, the best camera and lens image quality in the world will not save that image.
 Autofocus accuracy is critically important for most photographers, and AF performance is especially challenged when the subject is in motion.
 Canon's latest cameras feature outstanding AF performance, including incredible subject tracking and eye detection in conjunction with fast frame rates, making what used to be a trophy shot into a routine occurrence.

-With the latest Dual Pixel Intelligent AF system, the photographer is freed to focus on composition and timing, letting the camera handle AF.
+With the latest Dual Pixel Intelligent AF system, the photographer can focus on composition and timing, letting the camera handle AF.
 The R5 II and R1's new DIGIC X and DIGIC Accelerator processor combination utilizes the fast backside illuminated (BSI) imaging sensor to determine AF (and AE) at a not-before-seen level of performance.
 Moving beyond body, head, and eye information, torso and upper body, joint angle and position, head area, non-primary subject people, action, and ball information can now be utilized, along with deep learning, for AF (and AE) calculation consideration, making this the stickiest Canon AF system ever.

 Utilizing the additional AF information, including joint and ball information, is the Action Priority menu setting.
 Initially supported actions are: